Metalloprotein: Plastocyanin

 Plastocyanin is one of the family of blue copper proteins that are involved in electron transfer reactions.
 The copper-binding site is described as distorted trigonal pyramidal.
 The trigonal plane of the pyramidal base is composed of two nitrogen atoms (N1 and N2) from separate histidines and a sulfur (S1) from a cysteine.
 Sulfur (S2) from an axial methionine forms the apex.
 The distortion occurs in the bond lengths between the copper and sulfur ligands.
 The Cu−S1 contact is shorter (207 pm) than Cu−S2 (282 pm).

 The elongated Cu−S2 bonding destabilizes the Cu(II) form and increases the redox potential of the protein.
 The blue color (597 nm peak absorption) is due to the Cu−S1 bond where S(pπ) to Cu(dx2−y2) charge transfer occurs.

 In the reduced form of plastocyanin, His-87 will become protonated with a pKa of 4.4.
 Protonation prevents it acting as a ligand and the copper site geometry becomes trigonal planar.

 Metal-ion storage and transfer

 Iron

 Iron is stored as iron(III) in ferritin.
 The exact nature of the binding site has not yet been determined.
 The iron appears to be present as a hydrolysis product such as FeO(OH).
 Iron is transported by transferrin whose binding site consists of two tyrosines, one aspartic acid and one histidine.
-The human body has no mechanism for iron excretion.
+The human body has no controlled mechanism for excretion of iron.
 This can lead to iron overload problems in patients treated with blood transfusions, as, for instance, with β-thalassemia.
 Iron is actually excreted in urine and is also concentrated in bile which is excreted in feces.